 During our training sessions we’ve shared some great memories that have brought us closer together and I fondly remember these times.
 The time I was band from a turbo session at my own house because my turbo trainer was too noisy.
 A day in the peaks seeing who could get the fastest speeds on the downhills only to have a monster of a rear tyre blow out.
 Or mike refusing to run intervals as he didn’t want to lower his strava averages are a few of the laughter we’ve shared along the journey.

 The ironman weekend began for me on Thursday.
-As somewhat of a natural born worrier a chance meeting with Steve Clarkandy IM in Scunthorpe high street changed me from being nervous to pure terror.
+As somewhat of a natural born worrier a chance meeting with Steve Clark in Scunthorpe high street changed me from being nervous to pure terror.
 Then late Thursday evening I got a phone call from Ric.
 A routine service of my bike had home horribly wrong and I now needed a whole you drive train (in truth it was just a gear cable but like I said I tend to worry about things)

 I arrived on Bolton Friday morning (with my new gear cable.)
 Registration was great, the Ironman logo’a and banners everywhere let’s you know this is a big deal.
 At the race briefing Paul Kaye does a great job of building up the hype and getting the adrenaline flowing.
 The pasta party rounded off a great night.
 I want back to my hotel as Linz was coming over Friday when she’d finished work.